OrdnanceSurvey/OS-OpenMap-Local-stylesheets/ESRI Shapefile stylesheets/QGIS stylesheets (QML)/Backdrop style/README.md

 **3.**  Load your OS Open Map Local ESRI Shapefile data into QGIS

-**4.**  Roads consist of 3 layers.
-The road casing, road fill and road centre line.
-This means you will need to duplicate your roads layer twice.
-This can be done by right clicking on the Road layer within your layer window and selecting Duplicate.Rename these layers and your original Road layer to RoadCase, RoadFill and RoadCentreLine.
+**4.**  Roads consist of 2 layers.
+The road casing and road fill.
+This means you will need to duplicate your roads layer.
+This can be done by right clicking on the Road layer within your layer window and selecting Duplicate.
+Rename the new layer and your original Road layer to RoadCase and RoadFill.
 This can be done by right clicking on the layer and selecting Rename.

-Roundabouts consist of 2 layers.
-The roundabout casing and roundabout fill.
-You will need to duplicate your Roundabout layer once.
+Roundabouts consist of 2 layers: roundabout casing and roundabout fill.
+You will need to duplicate your Roundabout layer.
 Rename the original Roundabout layer and new layer to RoundaboutCase and RoundaboutFill.

 **5.**  Double click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the QML file that corresponds to that layer > click 'Open' > click 'OK'